ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ![](words1.png)

+## Getting it Into Chrome

+*latest build in dist april 27th, 2019* load unpacked extension in extension settings developer mode at this directory  `dist/chrome-angular`.
+Icon should show in extensions (lil book icon).

 ## Development server

 Run `npm install`, update dependancies in `package.json`, and finally-- `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Getting It Into Chrome
+## Making Changes, Then Getting It Into Chrome

 Run `ng build` to build the project, if the `dist` folder isn't present.
-The build artifacts will be stored in the `dist/`. create `manifest.json` in `dist/chrome-angular` to upload app to chrome.
+Create `manifest.json` in `dist/chrome-angular`.
+Copy code from `/angular-chrome-extension/chrome-angular/src/manifest.json` to that file.
+Save, then to upload app to chrome.

 ![](words2.png)